sebinsua/dotcom/posts/bridging-the-gaps-between-neural-networks-and-functions.md

   );
 }

-// The computational tree looks like a "parse tree" or "directed acyclic graph"
+// The computational graph looks like a "parse tree" or "directed acyclic
-// (DAG), in that, it is a a hierarchical data structure representing the
+// graph" (DAG), in that, it is a a hierarchical data structure representing
-// computations of the function.
+// the computations of the function.
 //
 // e.g.
 //
 // [
 //   {
-//     operation: 'activation',
+//     operation: 'relu-activation',
 //     output: 5,
+//     gradient: 0.0,
 //     inputs: [
 //       {
 //         operation: 'add',
 //         output: 5,
+//         gradient: 0.0,
 //         inputs: [
 //           {
 //             operation: 'add',
 //             output: 3,
+//             gradient: 0.0,
 //             inputs: [
 //               {
 //                 operation: 'source',
 //                 output: 1,
+//                 gradient: 0.0,
 //                 inputs: []
 //               },
 //               {
 //                 operation: 'source',
 //                 output: 2,
+//                 gradient: 0.0,
 //                 inputs: []
 //               }
 //             ]